 - Communicating with honesty and transparency

-- Identifying and addressing the needs of everyone involved
+- Identifying and attending to the needs of everyone involved

 - Future-focused rather than processing the past